Viewer Rating

 The movie does not contain any action or adventure elements.

 The film "Harper" (1966) is an adaptation of Ross Macdonald's novel "The Moving Target."
-All major characters, including the protagonist Lew Harper (originally Lew Archer), maintain their established gender from the source material in the film adaptation.
+All major characters, including the protagonist Lew Harper (originally Lew Archer), maintain their canonical gender from the source material in the film adaptation.

 The 1966 film "Harper" is the first adaptation of Ross Macdonald's novel "The Moving Target."
 There is no evidence that any character, canonically established as one race in the source material, was portrayed by an actor of a different race in this film.